D-Bald/fiber-backend/README.md

 ## Workflows
-### Content and Content Types
+### Create Content and Content Types
-The Content Types *events* and *blogposts* are preset and you can just start adding entries on those routes (`/api/events` or `/api/blogposts`).
+The Content Types *event* and *blogpost* are preset and you can start adding entries on those routes (`/api/events` or `/api/blogposts`).
-If you want to create a custom Content Type, first use the `/api/contenttype`endpoint, because the `/api/:content` route is validated by a lookup in the `contenttypes` collection.
+If you want to create a custom Content Type, first use the `/api/contenttypes`endpoint, because the `/api/:content` route is validated by a lookup in the `contenttypes` collection.
 The mongoDB collections for new types are created automatically on first content insertion.

 ## Database Setup